rs-vc/git-good-practices/README.md

 ### Pull changes from remote repo(i.e. upstream branch) after committing some changes in local repo(i.e. local branch)
 When working on a feature branch, often we see that corresponding upstream branch has been updated.
 And sometimes, we feel the need to include the changes of updated upstream branch into our feature branch.
-For that, we can just do `$git pull @{u}`, or `$git pull --rebase @{u}`, but `git pull` has a problem here, and that is, it creates a new merge commit as it's a 3-way merge and we don't want that, cause, we want our git history to be clean and very much readable.
+For that, we can just do `$git pull`, or `$git pull --rebase`, but `git pull` has a problem here, and that is, it creates a new merge commit as it's a 3-way merge and we don't want that, cause, we want our git history to be clean and very much readable.
 So, we need a proper way to include upstream changes into our feature branch.

 To, solve the problem, we can fetch the upstream changes and then, at first try to do a `--ff-only` merge.
 If that's not possible, then we try `rebase with preserve merges` i.e. `rebase --preserve-merges`, and also verify the merge using `log`, so that, we may ensure everything is okay.